Everything about IPO data rooms - documents, costs, and setup

 What's the difference between a data room for IPO vs M&A?

 Both use the same core setup: granular permissions, NDA gating, audit logs, watermarking.
 For M&A, the room is typically used by the buyer's team during a defined due diligence window.
 For an IPO, the audience is broader (underwriters, auditors, regulators, investors) and the timeline is longer.
 IPO data rooms also have stricter compliance requirements because they feed directly into securities filings.
-The same platform can cover both for most startup-stage deals.

 Can I use Google Drive or Dropbox as a data room?